-Print Name Grade
+Student Name Grade

-Signature Date
+Signature Signature Date

-As a parent/guardian of a student at Calabasas Middle School, I hereby accept the responsibility to see that my son/daughter adheres to the rules and policies as explained in this handbook.
-I understand that an environment of respect cannot occur without my support.
+As a parent/guardian of a student at Coatimundi Middle School, the rules and policies as explained in this handbook.
+I understand the I hereby accept the responsibility to see that my son/daughter adheres that an environment of respect cannot occur without my support.

-Parent Name/Signature
+Print Parent Name

-Date
+Parent Signature Date